The best options for sending money from Canada to Japan

 Case study: Banks vs money transfer companies

 The Japanese company that Haruto works for has asked him to oversee their operations in Vancouver.
-He agrees to the new position, but with young children in school, he does not think that an overseas move is in their best interest.
+He agrees to the new position, but with young children in school, he doesn’t think that an overseas move is in their best interest.
 Instead, he decides to investigate ways in which he can continue to support his family financially by sending money home monthly to Tokyo.

 Haruto starts by comparing a bank’s money transfer services with a specialist money transfer service company to see which will give him the most value for his money.
 You can see the results of the comparison below.

 |Bank||Money transfer service|